jump-dev/JuMP.jl/docs/src/extensions/DataFrames.md

 ### DataFrame-native syntax

-While you can use indexing in JuMP's `@expression` and `@constraint` macros, it may be more convienent to use DataFrames.jl split-apply-combine framework.
+While you can use indexing in JuMP's `@expression` and `@constraint` macros, it may be more convenient to use DataFrames.jl split-apply-combine framework.
 For example, `expr` can be equivalently written as:

 ```jldoctest ext_data_frames